bilalYezzaGit/adneom-test/README.md

 </dependency>
 ```

-Then import the PartitionUtils class and use it `like a boss` :joy:
+Then import PartitionUtils class and use it `like a boss` :joy: